hcengineering/platform/dev/tool/README.md

 * *dir* - path to the root of the extracted archive
 * *user* - your username or email
 * *password* - password
-* *workspace* - workspace name where the documents should be imported to
+* *workspace* - workspace url where the documents should be imported to
 * *teamspace* - teamspace to be created for newly imported docs